-eighteen semester hours must be at the 600 level. a maximum of nine semester hours of transfer credit will be allowed. an overall GPA must be a minimum of 3.0 to qualify for graduation. no more than six hours of "C" grade will be counted toward the MA in Public History.
+- 1. eighteen semester hours must be at the 600 level. - 2. a maximum of nine semester hours of transfer credit will be allowed. - 3. an overall GPA must be a minimum of 3.0 to qualify for graduation. - 4. no more than six hours of C grades will be counted toward the MA in Public History.